The problem

 Tumblr’s interface had been accumulating visual inconsistency for years.
 Spacing values followed no pattern.
 A timestamp that added 39px of content made posts 108px taller, because uneven padding compounded through each element.
 The color situation was roughly 2,900 legacy palette variables spread across 985 SCSS files, maintained separately in three repositories, deprecated in spirit but thriving in practice.

-Fig 01 Kicking off design systems work at a team meetup.
+Fig 01 Sharing our process for Tumblr’s design systems work at the 2024 all-design meetup.

 Tokens